metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Required:

-- `type` (String) type indicates which kind of seccomp profile will be applied.Valid options are:Localhost - a profile defined in a file on the node should be used.RuntimeDefault - the container runtime default profile should be used.Unconfined - no profile should be applied.
+- `type` (String) type indicates which kind of seccomp profile will be applied.
+Valid options are: Localhost - a profile defined in a file on the node should be used.
+RuntimeDefault - the container runtime default profile should be used.
+Unconfined - no profile should be applied.

 Optional:

-- `localhost_profile` (String) localhostProfile indicates a profile defined in a file on the node should be used.The profile must be preconfigured on the node to work.Must be a descending path, relative to the kubelet's configured seccomp profile location.Must be set if type is 'Localhost'.
+- `localhost_profile` (String) localhostProfile indicates a profile defined in a file on the node should be used.
+The profile must be preconfigured on the node to work.
+Must be a descending path, relative to the kubelet's configured seccomp profile location.
+Must be set if type is 'Localhost'.
 Must NOT be set for any other type.

 <a id="nestedatt--spec--acme--solvers--http01--gateway_http_route--pod_template--spec--security_context--sysctls"></a>